denten-books/plain-text/0-intro.md

 The passage from keystroke to pixel runs a thread through the book.
-In the chapters to follow, the electronic literary artifact---the thing next to my laptop on my desk---will come fully into view as a computational device, a kind of a universal metaphor invented to engender ubiquitous simulation.
+In the chapters to follow, the electronic literary artifact---the thing next to my laptop on my desk---will come fully into view as a computational device, a kind of a universal metaphor engendering ubiquitous simulation.
 At the core of the book's first chapter lies a single thought experiment about reading and writing machines, which, in its many variations in the works of Ludwig Wittgenstein, ultimately leads to the articulation of the universal Turing machine.
 Located at the origins of modern computing, the Turing machine embodies many of the paradoxes that continue to shape our encounter digital text.
 At once a machine and an algorithm, the Turing machine blurs the boundaries between software and hardware, code and content.